SeoBlack/GenHack/README.md

 ## ⚠️ Disclaimer

 For **educational / single-player use** only.
 Memory editing may violate ToS or server rules.
-Use at your own risk.
+Use at your own risk, the current offsets don't work on the updated patch, you have to find your own offsets using debuggers like cheatEngine. the offsets should be closer to the current ones -+ 0xFFF